JohnRudden/playwright_assessment/README.md

 Of course a simpler method would have been to go directly to the Timeline content block URL but that would not test the UI

 > [!NOTE]
-> Tabs not working correctly in webkit for the menu items - need to investigate
+> Tabs not working correctly in webkit for the menu items - need to investigate (bypassed the tabbing for webkit for now)

 # Feature: Browsing by collection

-Reused the site navigation pageobject functions using keyboard etc. Add some new ones in the exploreTheCollections page object.
-The odea being will tab to (or click on) a letter only if it is enabled otherwise will fail the test.
+Reused the site navigation pageobject functions for using keyboard etc. Added some new ones in the exploreTheCollections page object.
+The **selectLetterIfEnabled** function will fail if the test specifies to browse by a letter which has no associated collection, otherwise it will tab to (or click on) a letter and select it.

 ## Diagram of stucture of tests